This article is the third in a four-part series about demand response.

 As part of the Demand Response Partnership Program, USGBC and the Environmental Defense Fund worked with Lawrence Berkeley National Laboratory (LBNL) to study the environmental and load impacts of demand response in the Southern California Edison (SCE) service territory.

 Using hourly data from each participating building, LBNL developed a set of load curves for each building, for each day during which a demand response event was scheduled.
 Figure 1 shows an example.
-The baseline (purple line) is compared to actual usage (dark blue line).
+The baseline (gray line) is compared to actual usage (dark blue line).
 The difference between the baseline and actual use shows the power saved for this particular event, or the “load shed.”
-LBNL also used this opportunity to study different methodologies for calculating the baseline (red line) and compared how trends related to outdoor air temperature (light blue line).

 Figure 1.
 Example Demand Response Load Curve Comparison